themlstudent/MasteringDataStructure/README.md

 Let us consider the same Insertion sort example here.
 The time complexity of Insertion Sort can be written as Ω(n), but it is not a very useful information about insertion sort, as we are generally interested in worst case and sometimes in average case.

-Also Known as best Case of Algorithm.
+              Ω Notation Also Known as best Case of Algorithm.

 ### To Learn  Analysis Of Algorithm You can refer this -